 Children - even babies - are not exempt from tax.
 If they have enough income or capital gains, they will be subject to a tax bill just like adults.
 And like adults, they are generally entitled to a certain amount of income without paying tax.
 This is the personal allowance, which is £12,570.
-Each child has:
+In 2024/25 (and 2025/26) each child has:

-- a 0% starting rate band covering £5,000 of savings income in 2023/24; - a dividend allowance of £1,000 in the current tax year, reducing to £500 in 2024/25; - (assuming they do not pay tax at the higher or additional rate) a personal savings allowance of £1,000 in 2023/24;

-their own annual capital gains tax (CGT) exempt amount of up to £6,000 of net gains on investments in 2023/24, reducing to £3,000 in 2024/25.
+- a 0% starting rate band covering £5,000 of savings income; - a dividend allowance of £500; - a personal savings allowance of £1,000 (assuming they do not pay tax at the higher or additional rate); and - their own annual capital gains tax (CGT) exempt amount of up to £3,000 of net gains on investments.

 There is a special rule that applies to children's income until the child reaches age 18 or gets married, if earlier.
-If the child's income is derived from a gift from a parent it is taxed as the parent's income, unless the income does not exceed £100 a year (£200 if both parents have contributed jointly).
+If the child's income is derived from a gift from a parent, it is taxed as the parent's income unless the total income from that parent's gifts does not exceed £100 a year (£200 if both parents have contributed jointly).